If you

 comes around looking for an easy meal, all three pigs seek shelter

-no match for the hungry carnivore, who blows them down with ease and
+prove no match for the hungry carnivore, who blows them down with

-grabs the pigs for some future meal.
-When he attempts to blow
+ease and grabs the pigs for some future meal.
+When he

-younger brothers, and they shower him with gratitude while promising
+his younger brothers, and they shower him with gratitude while

-never again to place their own selfish desires before ambition.
+promising never again to place their own selfish desires before

 Remember...